-We have six reasons you should learn to swim, not only so that you can be safe as we head into the warmer months, but so that you can enjoy yourself confidently too.
+We have six reasons you should learn to swim, not only so that you can be safe so that you can enjoy yourself confidently too.

 Exercise helps reduce the risk of illnesses such as high blood pressure, heart and lung disease among many more.
 Your mental health is also improved by releasing endorphins and serotonin that enhance your mood.